GaloisInc/BESSPIN-GFE/README.md

 There will not be any console messages while the boot image is read from flash, which could take some time for the full Debian OS.

-## Simulation ##

-Click `Run Simulation` in the Vivado GUI and refer to the Vivado documentation for using XSIM in a project flow, such as [UG937](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug937-vivado-design-suite-simulation-tutorial.pdf).
-If necessary, create a testbench around the top level project to generate stimulus for components outside the GFE (i.e. DDR memories, UART, JTAG).

 ## Adding in Your Processor ##